 But that doesn’t mean higher education is off the hook.
 The key is to look at what benefits it brings.

 Once upon a time, people didn’t need degrees.
 What training they needed was mostly delivered on the job.
 The cost of skilling the UK workforce was effectively met by its businesses.
 And they didn’t mind because they were ensuring their employees could do their jobs.

 Meanwhile, it’s been costing taxpayers more too.
 After all, our economy and society needs graduates; doctors, social workers, and teachers.
-But, even though the taxpayer has been making a big contribution to the bill, we’ve had little say in whether HE would meet the nation’s labour supply needs.
+But while the taxpayers pay a large part of the bills they don’t have much say in whether or not we need to produce so many graduates each year.

 Make the funding follow the value

-Higher education has three interdependent beneficiaries: the students who want rewarding careers, the nation which has social and economic needs, and the employers who need a highly skilled workforce.
-Why not let the economic benefits decide the balance of who pays?
-Indeed, why not let those same forces determine which universities are best at delivering benefits?
+Higher education has three beneficiaries: students who want rewarding careers, the country that has social and economic needs, and employers who need a highly skilled workforce.
+So let these benefits decide the ballad of higher education.After all, why not let those same forces determine which universities are best at delivering benefits?

 Why it would work

 Graduates who are highly employable and add lots of value to their employer should expect a high salary in return.
 In fact, their university will be rewarded because they will have contributed heavily to this.

 If however a university’s graduates aren’t proving to be a good source of revenue, the university will have to question what it’s doing.
 Should it stop offering media studies, even though the student demand is there?
 Should it try to teach it better?
 Or, more likely, it would work harder to ensure the students recognise the employability skills they are picking up through their studies.
 Recruiters, who often complain that graduates may be well educated but aren’t prepared for the workplace, may find universities are quick to change their priorities when their funding is at stake.